learnbymakingwales/learnbymakingwales.github.io/en/the-labs/session/one.md

  Session one of Dysgu trwy greu has two main objectives.

-1. To get to know the team and establish a safe place to experiement and learn
+1. To get to know the team and establish a safe place to experiment and learn
 2. Get everyone on the team set up with the tools and resources they'll need

 ## The make